-- Large ears: With elephantine ears, Ganesh would have a keen ability to hear the prayers of his multitude of devotees.
+- Large ears: With his elephantine ears, Ganesh has a keen ability to hear the prayers of his multitude of devotees.

 - Small eyes: With the small eyes of an elephant, Lord Ganesh has sharp focus and acute concentration.

 Lord Ganesh is often depicted with four arms, and each of his hands carries an object of great import for spiritual seekers.
-Some objects may have multiple meanings, or else he may be shown holding more than one object in his hands—different images portray him holding different objects.
-Generally, however, Lord Ganesh is represented in the following manner:
+Some objects may have multiple meanings.
+Sometimes he may be shown holding more than one object in each of his hands.
+Different images portray him holding different objects; generally, however, Lord Ganesh is represented in the following manner:

-A mouse is symbolic of the mind, whose natural tendency is to be chanchal, in motion.
-But when, by the Lord’s grace, it turns towards God, when it is absorbed in the Lord’s feet, the mind becomes focused on and dedicated in service to him.
-Then just like a mouse, it is able to cut through any obstacles in its path.
+A mouse is symbolic of the mind, which has a natural tendency to be chanchal, “in motion.”
+But when, by the Lord’s grace, the mind turns toward God, when it is absorbed in the Lord’s feet, it then becomes focused on and dedicated in service to him.
+Then, just like a mouse, the mind is able to cut through any obstacles in its path.

-As Lord Ganesh’s vehicle, the mouse is also representative of the perspective that nothing in this universe, even a creature as small as a mouse, is insignificant or of any less importance than anything else—everything has its own value and usefulness.
+As Lord Ganesh’s vehicle, the mouse also represents the perspective that nothing in this universe, even a creature as small as a mouse, is insignificant or less important than anything else—everything has its own value and usefulness.

 नताशुभाशुनाशकं नमामि तं विनायकम् ॥१॥